-Obviously, since 1972, other changes have been made.
-In the 1980s, new roofs were placed on all the buildings and a COPE course was built.
-The concrete pad was added to the Cripple Crab and the permanent Woodbadge shed was constructed.
-Additionally, new showerhouses were put in at Camp Craig on the lower and upper loops, though the pit toilets would remain for another twenty years.
+In the 1980s, renovations continued.
+New metal roofs were placed on all the buildings.
+COPE was built in 1985 and the enormous tower added in 1991.
+The permanent Woodbadge shed was constructed (1984) and showerhouses were built at Camp Craig on the lower and upper loops (1986), though the pit toilets would remain for almost another twenty years.
 All of this was done through the frugal efforts of Reservation Director Tom Willhite--without a capital campaign!

 In 1994, another capital development campaign began (yes, once again, the largest ever - over $7.8 million).
 While not quite as extensive as the '59 or '72 campaigns, the '94 campaign did bring some big changes.
 The most obvious was the transformation of Camp Murrey into Gaylord Cubworld.
 Family camp attendance had all but stopped and a facilty to help Cub Scouting grow was necessary.
 Handicap access trails and sites as well as program shelters were added to Stahlman, Parnell and Craig.
 Each camp also had their waterfront renovated.
 In the case of Craig, this meant an entirely new waterfront at Duck Head and an access road to it (now known as "Parker's Highway").
 Also, after being closed for twenty years, the Boat Harbor was refurbished and reopened.
 Even the amphitheater (1985) was updated with a sound booth and lights.
 The '94 campaign dramatically altered the face of Boxwell and opened a host of new Scouting opportunities.